gat786/starter-blog/content/blog/2021-03-19-how-to-take-your-software-online.md

 For E.g.

 If you want to fetch some data you will send a GET request, if you want to delete some data you will send a DELETE request.
 If you want to create some new resource, you will send in POST request and same goes for updating you will send in a UPDATE request.
 For more information on this go [here](https://www.w3schools.com/tags/ref_httpmethods.asp).

+For this scenario you get an idea where I am trying to get at.
+For this scenario we can use a GET request to